metame/mongoCertification/notes/Performance.md

 ### Dot Notation & Multikey
 You can use dot notation to create multikey indexes of values beyond just top-level keys.

+### Unique Indexes
+Unique indexes enforce the constraint that no two keys within an index can have the same value.
+This means the create index will fail if two keys have the same value.
+The call for creating a unique index passes `unique:true` as the second argument to the `createIndex` call, e.g. `db.users.createIndex({user_id: 1},{unique: true});`.

+### Sparse Indexes
+Sparse indexes can be used when an index key is missing from a document to be indexed.
+If creating a unique index on these documents with missing values, the request would error.
+Thus, the `sparse` option. `sparse` is passed as an option in the second argument of the `createIndex` call, e.g. `db.employees.createIndex({college: 1},{unique: true, sparse: true});`.

+NOTE: A sparse index can't be used for sorting because there is not an entry in every document.

+### Foreground vs. Background Index Creation
+Foreground index creation:
+* fast
+* blocks writers and readers in the database
+* not recommended for production

+Background index creation:
+* slow
+* non-blocking for reader/writers
+* better for production system

+Foreground index creation is default.
+To create a background index pass `background: true` as an option in the second argument of the `createIndex` call, e.g. `db.students.createIndex({'scores.score':1},{background: true});`.

+# Explain
+Explain is used to understand what's happening during a particular query.
+It's very useful to understandd performance and how the db requests are done.
+The explain option was called using `explain()` after the call in mongo versions prior to 3.0.
+Starting in 3.0, it's preferable to use explain after the collection instead, then add the call.

+The results of `explain()` returns the first action in the innermost document and can be traced up from there.

+## Explainable objects
+Creating an explainable object allows for explainable operations to be called on it.
+Creating an explainable object is simply `exp = db.collection.explain()`.  `exp.help` would then show all potential operations for an explainable option.

+## Explain Modes
+1. query planner - the default mode explains what plan was used to fill the query
+2. executionStats - includes the query planner mode and also tells what the result would have been if the planned query was run.
+3. allPlansExecution - shows results as if all possible plans were executed.